resin-studio/slim/notes.md

 - recycling renamed constraints happens at existential

-- constraints in existential of subtype e.g ∃ Δ' ⟨D'⟩ τ' ≤ ∃ Δ ⟨D⟩ τ
+- constraints in existential of subtype e.g forall Δ' ⟨D'⟩ τ' ≤ forall Δ ⟨D⟩ τ
   - are reduced to  Δ'; Δ ⊩ D' ∧ D ∧ τ' ≤ τ
   - the subtyping is sufficient to subsume the implication D' --> D